zhiweigu2000/Job-finding/AB Testing.md

 - Is this change worth it?

-Changes over time: seasonality changes
+**Changes over time**

+Effect may disappear when launch the change

+Seasonality changes e.g. students, holidays

-Solution: hold back a small group of people, compare the result
+Solution: hold back a small group of people, comtinue to compare the result